TevinAjw/Creating-Windows-VM-with-Microsoft-Azure/README.md

 # Creating-Windows-VM-with-Microsoft-Azure
-Hello Guys, Today I will be showing you how to create, and ping commands in a virtual machine using Microsoft Azure
+Hello Guys, Today I will be showing you how to create, and ping commands in a virtual machine using Microsoft Azure.

 SECTION 1: Create a Resource Group